 Preparation of tissue homogenates

 After 4 weeks of the experiment, the rats were fasted overnight and sacrificed by cervical dislocation.
 The tissues (liver, heart and kidney) were rinsed in 1.15% KCl saline solutions and blotted dry with a paper towel.
 The tissues were then weighed and homogenized in potassium phosphate buffer (10 mM, pH 7.4).
-10% tissue homogenate was prepared by homogenizing 0.5 g tissue in 4.5 mL homogenizing buffer.
+A 10% tissue homogenate was prepared by homogenizing 0.5 g tissue in 4.5 mL homogenizing buffer.
 The homogenate was centrifuged at 10,000 g for 15 min at 4°C. The supernatant was collected for the biochemical estimation of oxidative stress biomarkers antioxidants in vivo.

 Biochemical Estimations

 Serum was utilized for the estimation of various bio-chemical parameters namely AST, ALT, ALP and serum total bilirubin.
-The tissue homogenate supernatant were used for the biochemical estimation of oxidative stress biomarkers antioxidants in vivo.
+The tissue homogenate supernatant wasused for the biochemical estimation of oxidative stress biomarkers antioxidants in vivo.

 Determination of oxidative stress/antioxidant markers

 Lipid peroxidation was assayed by measuring the formation of thiobarbituric acid reactive substances (TBARS) (expressed as MDA equivalents) described by the method of Ohkawa et al.24.
-The malondialdehyde (MDA) level was calculated from the absorbance according to the method of Adam-Vizi and Seregi,25.superoxide dismutase activity was determined as described by Misra and Fridovich,26, catalase activity was determined by means of H2O2 as substrate.
+The malondialdehyde (MDA) level was calculated from the absorbance according to the method of Adam-Vizi and Seregi,25.Superoxide dismutase activity was determined as described by Misra and Fridovich,26, catalase activity was determined by means of H2O2 as substrate.
 The results were expressed in μmoles H2O2 consumed/ min.27,28, reduced glutathione was determined according to method described by Ellman29.

 Determination of cardiac biomarkers in kerosene-induced cardiotoxic male wistar rats